 - Students will be able to pick up obtain their Wiscard during Orientation

 - Personal ID (drivers license, passport, or state issued ID) must be presented when requesting an initial or replacement Wiscard

 - Graduate students are eligible for a free City of Madison Metro unlimited ride bus pass

 - A valid Wiscard must be presented in order to pick up a bus pass

-- New fall 2015 bus passes will be available beginning August 24.
+- New fall bus passes are typically available the last week of August.
 Visit the link for details about where to pick up your bus pass.

 There are various safety trainings that a student may need to take when working in a lab on campus.
 If a student is working with animals or radiation, UW-Madison requires that the student complete the necessary training.
 For each lab rotation, the student should check with each faculty trainer about which training sessions he/she will need to attend for that specific lab.
 Below are the various training courses offered by the UW Office of Biological Safety.